 In an inversion of this trope, Terrence and Phillip were originally going to sing "Mother Fucker", which got the film an NC-17 rating.
 To make it rated R, the song was changed to "Uncle Fucker".
 Trey and Matt said the change made the song funnier.

-Matt and Trey also said that the ping-pong ball scene was edited too in order to avoid the NC-17 rating. (originally, the woman actually was shooting ping-pong balls out of her vag)
+Matt and Trey also said that the ping-pong ball scene was edited too in order to avoid the NC-17 rating.
+Originally, the woman actually was shooting ping-pong balls out of her vagina instead of just looking like it until we finished.

 The Family Home Entertainment video release of 1986's The Transformers: The Movie included Ultra Magnus's "Open, dammit, open!", but lacked Spike's "Oh shit".